Seattle Hockey Team Officially Named ‘Kraken’ After Years Of Speculation

 “This needs to be a sweater, that when the players put on, they feel really proud.
 It needs to be iconic.
 It needs to be noble.”

-“People called it baby blue, people called it Columbia blue, people called it powdery blue, but it’s not; it’s actually quite brilliant, almost a neon blue that looks like the ice caps on the Olympics and the white caps on the Puget Sound,” said Adidas Design Director, Matty Merrill.
+Adidas Design Director, Matty Merrill, endorsed the logo and colors by saying “it is “quite brilliant, almost a neon blue that looks like the ice caps on the Olympics and the white caps on the Puget Sound.”

 “Then the navy is so dark, it’s almost black.
 We call it deep sea.
 The whole uniform has no white, there’s zero white, and it’s really just these complementary blues.
 The way they present their brand will be that way — these two blues, and no white, no surrender at all.”